department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/writing-for-seo.md

 - Format: H1 Page Title \| Veterans Affairs

-- Keep title tags to 70 characters maximum (with spaces) to display properly.
-If the H1 is too long, truncate to fit but always end with "\| Veterans Affairs"
 - Use initial caps for title tags

+__Additional guidance__

+For benefit hub pages, we keep title tags to 70 characters maximum (with spaces), so it displays best in organic search results.
+If the H1 is too long, we truncate it in the meta title tag to fit while still including "\| Veterans Affairs" at the end.
+Note: We don't truncate the H1 in title tags for content types that don't have a page title character limit like news releases and resources and support articles.